A Aa: Plot

-Back at home, Anasuya now realises her love for Anand.
+Back at home, Anasuya now realises her love for Aanand.
 However, Mahalakshmi has already arranged her marriage with a rich guy named Shekhar, which got intentionally canceled by Ramalingam in Anasuya's favor without revealing their identity.
 She defers meeting him twice, but eventually is forced to meet at a golf course.
 There, she accidentally hits the ball straight in his face and also injures the caddie.
-When Anu takes Shekar to the hospital, she runs into Anand and Bhanu.
-He reveals that his mother has been hospitalized after Pallam Venkanna ridiculed their family status and Bhanu's lack of marriage prospects in an attempt to make it seem like he was doing them a favour by allowing Anand to marry his daughter.
-Although Anasuya is happy to see Anand and Bhanu, she is saddened by this news.
+When Anu takes Shekar to the hospital, she runs into Aanand and Bhanu.
+He reveals that his mother has been hospitalized after Pallam Venkanna ridiculed their family status and Bhanu's lack of marriage prospects in an attempt to make it seem like he was doing them a favour by allowing Aanand to marry his daughter.
+Although Anasuya is happy to see Aanand and Bhanu, she is saddened by this news.
 To make matters worse, she sees that Nagavalli and her father are also at the hospital.
-She then asks Anand if Bhanu can stay with her at her family's place as they became close friends during her time in Kalavupudi.
-Anand agrees but gives permission for only for a day.
+She then asks Aanand if Bhanu can stay with her at her family's place as they became close friends during her time in Kalavupudi.
+Aanand agrees but gives permission for only for a day.

-Anasuya brings her home and reveals to Mahalakshmi that Bhanu is Anand's sister.
+Anasuya brings her home and reveals to Mahalakshmi that Bhanu is Aanand's sister.
 Mahalakshmi initially refuses to let Bhanu in but agrees later.
-She reveals that she had taken a loan from Anand's father(Mahalakshmi's brother), Krishnamoorthy, for business, and when she came to return the money, they had refused and closed the door on her face because Anand's father died.
+She reveals that she had taken a loan from Aanand's father(Mahalakshmi's brother), Krishnamoorthy, for business, and when she came to return the money, they had refused and closed the door on her face because Aanand's father died.
 She warns Anasuya to be careful with Bhanu.
 Later that night Bhanu sees Shekhar's photo and says that he is good-looking.
 Anasuya again gets an idea, and next day, takes her to a mall and makes a deal with Bhanu.
 Bhanu had Anasuya help her ruin a proposal that came while she was staying with her, so now Anasuya says Bhanu owes her the same favour.
 As this plan unfolds, Shekar starts to fall in love with Bhanu.
 At one point, Shekar's grandfather mistakes Bhanu for Anasuya and even he agrees for their marriage.